WastelandSYS/nasberrypi/README.md

 # LICENSE

-Systempi is released under the GNU General Public License v3.0.
+NasberryPi is released under the GNU General Public License v3.0.
 See [`LICENSE`](LICENSE) for the full license text.

 ---